 One of the best ways to explore Tokyo is to visit the local areas and immerse yourself in the local culture.
 If you want to explore local areas, we have created scavenger hunt adventures personalised to your interests, filled with fun facts, clues and puzzles.
 If you’re curious, you can check out the games here!
+Check out the Flip Japan Games here! |

-Find out Stey-by-step to moving to Japan, Top 5 jobs for foreigners, Best place to live in Japan, How much does it cost to live in Japan, How difficult it is to move to Japan and Find out if you will be happy in Japan.
+Here are more useful resources for settling in Japan: step-by-step guide to moving to Japan, top 5 jobs for foreigners in Japan, best places to live in Japan, how much it costs to live in Japan, and finding out if you will be happy in Japan.

-How I prepared to move to Japan
+How I Prepared to Move to Japan

 I came to Japan to work, at least that’s what it says on my visa.
 But besides that, I decided to make the move so I could break the everyday cycle of my daily life, which had grown too comfortable for me.